 1. The motivation of the paper is not clear.
-The authors state that they "...revisit the connection between boreal spring Arctic stratospheric ozone variability on interannual timescales and surface climate. .." but first of all I don't think there is any doubt that ozone variability influences surface climate and I don't see why this needs to be revisited.
+The authors state that they ". . . revisit the connection between boreal spring Arctic stratospheric ozone variability on interannual timescales and surface climate. . ." but first of all I don't think there is any doubt that ozone variability influences surface climate and I don't see why this needs to be revisited.
 Ozone is radiatively active gas; it absorbs solar radiation in the stratosphere and thus heats the stratospheric air.
 This in turn affects stratospheric circulation and thereafter the troposphere and surface climate via stratosphere-troposphere dynamical coupling.
 Do the authors want to revisit this link?
 In any case I don't think the statistical approach adopted by the authors can provide a progress here.

-Of more interest is the question of whether anthropogenic emission of ozonedepleted substances affected surface climate via affecting Arctic ozone.
+Of more interest is the question of whether anthropogenic emission of ozone-depleted substances affected surface climate via affecting Arctic ozone.
 But I don't see that the authors address this question because they mix together periods when ozone was depleted (1970-2010), recovering (2011-2051) and fully recovered or possibly even "super-recovered" (2052-2092).
 Thus I think the authors need to reevaluate the moti-vation and objective of their study.

 The reviewer appears to believe that the existence of a connection between Arctic ozone and surface climate is settled science.
-As discussed in the introduction (but evidently not clearly enough), three studies by three different research groups have reached the opposite conclusion.
-We are aware of only one modeling study that attempted to address this question that has reached the conclusion that there is a robust impact.
+As discussed in the introduction (but not clearly enough), at least three different research groups have reached the opposite conclusion.
+We are aware of only one modeling study that attempted to address this question that has reached the conclusion that there is a robust impact, in addition to the observational study that also concludes there is an impact.